The School of consists of the following departments:

 - Centre for Clinical and Translational Research

-The thrust areas of research in the faculty are health, environment and plant biotechnology.
-The faculty members are involved in research with an objective to understand the etiology of diseases at molecular level and inter-relationship between nutrients and drugs.
+The thrust areas of research in the school are health, environment and plant biotechnology.
+The school members are involved in research with an objective to understand the etiology of diseases at molecular level and inter-relationship between nutrients and drugs.
 Modern bio-medical research tools and developments in the fields of Biochemistry, Molecular Biology, Genetic Engineering, Genomics, Proteomics and Bioinformatics are being used to understand the cellular processes associated with health and diseases.

 Attempts are also being made to elucidate the role of natural products and micronutrients in health and diseases.
-Study of effect of environmental chemicals on health and ecosystem and mitigation of their toxicity and carcinogenicity are other areas of research in the faculty.
+Study of effect of environmental chemicals on health and ecosystem and mitigation of their toxicity and carcinogenicity are other areas of research in the school.
 Scientific evaluation of the efficacy of herbal medicine is being extensively pursued.
 Other areas of research include the effect of environment on growth, development, structure and chemistry of plants, relationship between structure and function of proteins and enzymes, development of biomolecules by rDNA technology, regulation of gene expression, development of new generation vaccines and diagnostic probes, biotransformation and enhancement of secondary metabolites in medicinal plants, molecular biology of infectious diseases, and transgenic of vegetable, floriculture and oil crops.

 Central Instrumentation Facility

-The faculty has a well-equipped Central Instrumentation Facility, which is accessible round-the-clock.
+The school has a well-equipped Central Instrumentation Facility, which is accessible round-the-clock.
 The facility includes atomic absorption and atomic emission spectrophotometers, inductively coupled plasma spectrophotometer, ELISA reader, JASCO Spectro-polarimeter, ultracentrifuges, HPLC with integrator, gas chromatograph, HPTLC, CHNS Analyzer, Gamma and Beta Scintillation Counters, ultra-scan, FT-IR, luminescence spectrometer, UV-VIS double beam spectrophotometer, gel documentation system and semi-preparative HPLC.
-Needless to add, the university/faculty is connected via high speed internet/intranet.
+Needless to add, the university/school is connected via high speed internet/intranet.

 Jamia Hamdard has a well maintained herbal garden within the campus spread over six acres of land where about 150 species of important traditional medicinal and aromatic plants including herbs, shrubs and trees are flourishing.
 The main purpose of the garden is to facilitate the experimental work and for ex-situ conservation of rare medicinal plants.